Alsorb-F a true grade of activated alumina has long been considered the best technology for fluoride removal from aqueous solutions.

 The activated alumina was proposed for the first tune fir de fluoridation of water for domestic use in the 1930s.
 Then, the activated alumina has become popular de-fluoridation method.

 The minimum adsorption capacity of Alsorb-F for fluoride is found to be 2.85mg /g of alumina.
-The activated alumina balls used as a fluoride filter can be regenerated by a solution of sodium hydroxide (NaOH), hydrochloric acid (HCL), sulfuric acid (H2SO4), and alum (KAL(SO4).
+The activated alumina balls used as a fluoride filter arsenic can be regenerated by a solution of sodium hydroxide (NaOH), hydrochloric acid (HCL), sulfuric acid (H2SO4), and alum (KAL(SO4).

 The capacity is bound by basic adsorption theory, the greater the concentration of impurity, the higher adsorptive capacity of the media.

 The pH level also has a large impact on the ability to adsorb F. The optimum pH level should be from 5.5 to 6.5.
 Adjustment is easily accomplished with the same solutions as regeneration.